MedImage-WebAI/Medical-Image-Diagnosis-Assistant/README.md

 git clone https://github.com/<your-username>/<your-repo-name>.git
 cd <your-repo-name>

-2️⃣ Create a Virtual Environment python -m venv venv source venv/bin/activate      # Linux / macOS venv\Scripts\activate         # Windows
+2️⃣ Create Virtual Environment (Recommended) python -m venv venv source venv/bin/activate   # On Linux/Mac venv\Scripts\activate      # On Windows

 3️⃣ Install Dependencies
 pip install -r requirements.txt

-4️⃣ Run the Application
+4️⃣ Run Application
 streamlit run multi_disease_diagnosis.py

 🧬 File Structure
 📦 Multi-Disease-Diagnosis
  ┣ 📜 multi_disease_diagnosis.py   # Main Streamlit application
- ┣ 📜 disease_info.json            # Disease configurations and model mappings
+ ┣ 📜 disease_info.json            # Disease configuration and model mapping
- ┣ 📜 requirements.txt             # Dependencies
+ ┣ 📜 requirements.txt             # Python dependencies
- ┣ 📜 README.md                    # Project documentation
+ ┣ 📜 README.md                    # Documentation
- ┣ 📂 models/                      # AI models (.keras / .h5)
+ ┣ 📂 models/                      # Pre-trained TensorFlow models (.h5)
- ┗ 📂 uploads/                     # Uploaded images
+ ┗ 📂 uploads/                     # Uploaded image storage

-📚 Example — disease_info.json
+📚 Example disease_info.json
 {
-  "Pneumonia": {
+  "pneumonia": {
-    "model_path": "models/pneumonia_model.keras",
+    "model_path": "models/pneumonia_model.h5",
     "labels": ["Normal", "Pneumonia"]
   },
-  "Brain Tumor": {
+  "brain_tumor": {
-    "model_path": "models/brain_tumor_model.keras",
+    "model_path": "models/brain_tumor_model.h5",
     "labels": ["No Tumor", "Tumor Detected"]
   }
 }

-🧠 You can easily extend this file by adding new diseases and their trained model paths.
+👉 To add a new disease, simply extend this file with a new entry — no code changes needed!

 🔬 Grad-CAM Visualization

-Grad-CAM helps interpret the model’s decision by showing which regions of the medical image influenced the diagnosis.
+Grad-CAM highlights the regions that most influenced the model’s decision — making AI predictions transparent and explainable.

 Example Output:

-🩻 Original X-ray Image
+Original X-ray Image

-🔥 Grad-CAM Heatmap Overlay
+Grad-CAM Heatmap Overlay

-🧩 Disease Prediction: Pneumonia (Confidence: 96.7%)
+Prediction: Pneumonia (Confidence: 96.7%)

 ☁️ Deployment Options

-🟢 Streamlit Cloud — One-click deployment
+🟢 Streamlit Cloud – Easiest for free hosting
-🟣 Hugging Face Spaces — Streamlit + TensorFlow hosting
+🟣 Hugging Face Spaces – Streamlit + TensorFlow ready
-⚙️ Docker / Local Server — For clinical or institutional setups
+⚙️ Docker / Local Server – For hospital or internal deployment

 🤝 Contribution Guidelines

-We welcome researchers, developers, and students to contribute!
+This project is designed to be community-driven and expandable.
+The goal is to create a large-scale AI diagnostic platform that supports multiple diseases — contributed and trained by the open-source community.

-How to Contribute a New Disease Model:
+🧩 How You Can Contribute

+Add a new disease:

-🧠 Train your model using TensorFlow/Keras on a medical dataset
+Train a new model (.h5 file) using TensorFlow/Keras for your target disease.

-💾 Save it as .keras or .h5 under the models/ folder

-🧾 Add your disease entry in disease_info.json
+Add an entry for it in disease_info.json (with model path and labels).

-🧪 Test locally with Streamlit
+Place the model in the models/ folder.

+Improve existing models or UI:

+Enhance Grad-CAM visualization

+Improve preprocessing pipelines

+Add new explainability tools or visualization options

-🔁 Submit a Pull Request with details of your model
+Submit your contribution:

+Fork this repository

+Create a new branch (feature/add-new-disease-<name>)

-Commit Example:
+Commit your changes

-Add Skin Cancer model and configuration
+Submit a pull request

+Every merged contribution helps this project evolve into a comprehensive AI-powered Medical Diagnosis Assistant 🧠

+📄 License

+Licensed under the MIT License — feel free to use, modify, and distribute with proper attribution.

 💡 Future Enhancements

-🔹 Support for 3D medical data (CT/MRI Volumes)
+🧬 3D CT/MRI volume support

-🔹 Integration with FHIR/EHR systems for hospital use
+🏥 Integration with hospital data systems (FHIR/HL7)

-🔹 ONNX / TensorFlow Serving for cloud model hosting
+☁️ TensorFlow Serving / ONNX for real-time inference
-🔹 Confidence calibration & ensemble predictions
-🔹 Community leaderboard for best-performing models

-📄 License

-Licensed under the MIT License — free to use, modify, and distribute with attribution.
+📈 Dashboard for analytics and disease model benchmarking

 👨‍💻 Developed By
-MedImage-WebAI

-🔖 Repository Short Description

-🧠 Open-source Streamlit-based framework for explainable AI medical image diagnosis — contributors add new disease models to expand the assistant’s capabilities.
+Suraj Poddar
+AI & IoT Developer | Open Source Contributor
+📧 your-email@example.com

+🌐 [Your LinkedIn or Portfolio Link]